Brightfield Microscope Definition

-- Maximum magnification of the brightfield microscope is 100x but modification can readjust the magnification to 1000x which is the optimum magnification of bacterial cells.
+- The maximum magnification of the brightfield microscope is 100x but modification can readjust the magnification to 1000x which is the optimum magnification of bacterial cells.

 - It has low contrast hence most specimens must be stained for them to be visualized.

-- Use of oil immersion may distort the image
+- The use of oil immersion may distort the image

-- The use of coverslip may damage the specimen
+- The use of a coverslip may damage the specimen

 - Staining may introduce extraneously unwanted details into the specimen or contaminate the specimen.